 Indiana uses the federal Marketplace at Healthcare.gov for Obamacare enrollments.

-OEP for 2020 is over.
-But you can still enroll if you have a qualifying life event, such as marriage or relocation.
-Otherwise, you’ll have to wait until the 2021 OEP, which starts on November 1, 2020.
+If you miss sign ups, you can still enroll if you have a qualifying life event, such as marriage or relocation.
+Otherwise, you’ll have to wait until the next OEP.

 How Much Does Health Insurance Cost in Indiana?